 What is Brand Strategy?

 When business strategy is the rational part, brand strategy is its emotional counterpart.
 A Brand strategy is a plan that outlines how a company will build and manage its brand to appeal to people on an emotional level.
-Brand strategy focuses on creating a standout brand identity that reflects the company, resonates with the consumer and differentiates the organisation from its competitors.
+The brand strategy focuses on creating a standout brand identity that reflects the company, resonates with the consumer and differentiates the organisation from its competitors.

-Brand strategy includes elements like:
+The brand strategy includes elements like:

-- Brand Personality: Defining a brand personality and tone of voice to make the brand more relatable to its target audience.
+- Brand Personality: Defining a unique brand personality and tone of voice to make the brand more relatable to its target audience.

 - Brand Messaging & storytelling: Creating consistent messaging and brand stories that effectively communicate the brand’s values and resonate with its audience.

 - Visual Identity: Develop a visual identity that is consistent with the target audience, positioning and personality of the brand.
 All visual brand elements such as the logo, brand colours, brand typography and other design elements are documented in a brand style guide.